Haiku Websites & Resources

 There are some online/email kukai groups operating – poets submit one (anonymous) entry and all the poets participating then vote to decide the winners.
 Kukai are for unpublished, un-workshopped poems that are written to a set theme.

-- The European Quarterly Kukai is open for the first week of the month that starts each quarter.
-Open to all, not just residents of Eruope.
+- The European Kukai takes place once a year.
+Open to all, not just residents of Europe.

 James Hackett : A site featuring the poetry and thoughts of an acknowledged leader in bring haiku to the West.